JMB-Scripts/SEXIER-SAXS-Graphs/README.md

 ## Plots:

-  1- Form factor
+  1- Form factor (can be display as log-log by checking the box)

   2- Guinier Fit (Rg, I(0), qmin*Rg qmax*Rg,nbeg, nend) & Residuals of the fit (check aggregation and or repulsion, here looks nice)

-  3- Normalised Kratky plot (here presence of disordered regions) 4- Plot of the Volume of correlation and cumulative integral (MW determination at 0.3, 8/Rg and from Porod cut at 8/Rg)
+  3- Normalised Kratky plot (here presence of disordered regions)

+  4- Plot of the Volume of correlation and cumulative integral for MW determination (severalat 0.3, 8/Rg and from Porod cut at 8/Rg)

 ## Notes: